Muskoka Watershed Council is a volunteer-based non-profit organization incorporated in 2019 with the mandate to champion watershed health.

 MWC is comprised of representatives from a wide range of stakeholders, including municipal, provincial and federal governments; lake and area ratepayer associations; local industry, academia, tourism, real estate and other interests from across our watersheds.

-MWC is governed by a set of Operating Procedures.
+MWC is governed by a set of By-laws and Policies & Procedures.

 NANCY ALCOCK, District of Muskoka/Town of Huntsville

 Patricia Arney joined MWC in 2001 and served as Chair from January 2012 to January 2014.
 She operated a summer business in Bala for years and moved to Muskoka full time in 1998.
 Patricia is a dedicated volunteer having held executive positions on the Muskoka Ratepayers Association, Habitat Restore Muskoka, Moon River Property Owners’ Association, Muskoka Lakes Chamber of Commerce, and Georgian College Board of Governors.
 She was a member of the Standing Advisory Committee for the Muskoka River Water Management Plan as well as the Muskoka Watershed Advisory Group.
 She offers strong governance skills and a passion for education in all aspects.
 Patricia has a MEd in Applied Psychology.

 MARIO BUSZYNSKI, Township of Seguin

 Biography not available